 People enslaved by sexual sin, especially those who think they’re Christians, need the good news of the gospel just like people enslaved to any other sin.
 God can and does save people out of homosexuality, transgenderism, promiscuity, and all other forms of sexual immorality, as the 1 Corinthians 6 passage above makes abundantly clear.
 His arm is not too short to save anyone.

-Withholding church membership, sacraments, and leadership
+Withholding church membership, ordinances, and leadership

-Local church membership, sacraments (baptism and the Lord’s Supper), and leadership positions within the church are restricted to Christians, because the church is, by definition, the body of Christ: regenerated believers.
+Local church membership, ordinances (baptism and the Lord’s Supper), and leadership positions within the church are restricted to Christians, because the church is, by definition, the body of Christ: regenerated believers.
 It’s certainly fine for any non-believer to attend services, classes, or events at your church as long as she isn’t being disruptive or pushing unbiblical beliefs, but people who are living unrepentantly in any sin are not Christians and should not be invited to become members of the church, participate in baptism or the Lord’s Supper, and certainly should not be given any position of service or leadership in the church.

 Going to the chapel if they’re going to get “married”

 Christians should not attend same sex weddings (or receptions, showers, bachelor parties, housewarmings, etc.) for any reason.
-(When it becomes legal, this will also apply to plural marriages and other unbiblical forms of “marriage”.)
+(When it becomes legal, this will also apply to plural marriages (polygamy) and other unbiblical forms of “marriage”.)
 Regardless of your motives for attending, it appears to others and to the same sex couple as though you approve of their sin.

 Often, the reason Christians will give for feeling they should attend a same sex wedding is that they are afraid declining to attend will cause the couple to cut off the relationship with them, closing the door to any future opportunity to share the gospel.
 But if you’re close enough to the couple to be invited to the wedding, shouldn’t you have already shared the gospel with them?
 Do you not trust that God can save someone, either immediately or in the future, from one instance of sharing the gospel?
 This person’s salvation does not rest on your shoulders.
 It can only be accomplished by the Holy Spirit, and only in His timing.
 And whether you have or haven’t yet shared the gospel with the couple, what could your attendance at the wedding accomplish other than creating confusion?
 How can you support their “marriage” by attending the wedding and then turn around later and tell them they need to repent of this sin?